 Built by SLPs who saw a gap no one else would fill.

-GuLP started in therapy rooms, not boardrooms.
-Three speech-language pathologists who were tired of working around tools that were never built for the kids sitting in front of them.
+Three speech-language pathologists were frustrated by tools that were never built for the kids sitting in front of them.

 How It Started